RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 * [What's the plan?](../../README.md#plan)
 * [What can you learn?](../../README.md#learning-goals)
 * [Rules of the road](../../README.md#rules-of-the-road)
-* Keeping a **journal** to record your creative process is *extremely* important.
+* Keeping a **journal** to record your creative process is extremely important.
 Don't let your ideas and thoughts fade away!
-Think of your project blog as your **digital sketchbook**.
-More on that [here](https://github.com/RavensbourneWebMedia/Blogging#why-blogging).
+Think of your blog as your *digital sketchbook* (more on that [here](https://github.com/RavensbourneWebMedia/Blogging#why-blogging)).
+We ask you to blog regularly and we'll check that you do it every week.
 * **Peer learning**: [one of the most effective ways](http://visible-learning.org/hattie-ranking-influences-effect-sizes-learning-achievement/hattie-ranking-teaching-effects/) to learn something is to teach it to someone else.
-During this course you'll be sharing your skills and knowledge in class, leading mini-tutorials and moderating debates.
+During this unit you'll be sharing your skills and knowledge in class, leading mini-tutorials and moderating debates.
 Starting with [your homework for next week](#peer-learning-research)!

 # What is an app?